akonan/mailplane_to_things_todo/README.md

 This assumes that you have already installed Alfred.

-1. Download the latest release from the [Downloads page]("/downloads")
+1. Download the latest release from the [here]("https://dl.dropboxusercontent.com/u/1198219/add-email-to-things-v1.1.0.alfredworkflow")
 2. Double click the downloaded file

 # Usage